Dracaena Plant Care: 7 Tips to Keep It Healthy (2026)

 Brown leaf tips Fluoride in tap water Switch to distilled water

-Yellow leaves (bottom) Natural aging OR overwatering Normal if only oldest leaves; check soil
+Yellow leaves (bottom) Natural aging or overwatering Normal if only oldest leaves; check soil

 Yellow leaves (top/new) Root rot or transplant stress Check roots; reduce watering